OpenSourceOV/caviconsole/instructions.md

 ### Usage

-Caviconsole is a web-based interface that runs over web protocols.
+Caviconsole is a web-based interface that runs over internet protocols.
 This means that caviconsole can be accessed from the web browser on the Pi itself or **from any computer (or device, such as an ipad) connected to the same network as the Raspberry Pi**.
-This provides great flexibility in controlling multiple clamps from a single computer and running the pies/clamps in 'headless' mode where the pies can be controlled without any peripherals.
+This provides great flexibility in controlling multiple clamps from a single computer, and running pies+clamps in 'headless' mode where the pies can be controlled without any peripherals attached.

 Some things to consider: